Developing a new visualisation

 Using jdispatcher-viewers

-is used to provide the two main visualisations, Visual Output and Functional Predictions, see index.ts.
+For an example of how jdispatcher-viewers is used to provide the two main visualisations, Visual Output and Functional Predictions, see index.ts.

 Creating a new visualisation with Fabric.js and some of the jdispatcher-viewers utilities